peace-Van/crystal-clustering/README.md

 For details about the method, see my blog post [A novel clustering method - Crystal clustering](https://peace-van.github.io/climate/2023/11/01/crystalcluster.html).
 For definitions of the parameters, see the leading comments in `crystalcluster.m`.
 `iris.mat` is an example dataset (the Iris flower dataset).
+The weights `iris.W` is not used in the experiment described in the blog post.